SummaryRead the full fact sheet

 - If taking ecstasy, plan what you would do in an emergency and don’t delay seeking help because you think you might get into trouble.

-What is ecstasy?
+What is ecstasy (MDMA)?

 Ecstasy is commonly used as a mood enhancer at parties and nightclubs.
 In high doses, ecstasy can cause seizures and vomiting or may contribute to death.

-The effects of ecstasy are usually felt about 20 minutes to an hour after it is taken and last for around six hours.
+The effects of ecstasy are usually felt about 20 minutes to an hour after it is taken and last for around 3-4 hours.
 The comedown (or return to normal as the drug leaves the body) may last one to two days or up to a week.

-How ecstasy is used
+How ecstasy (MDMA) is used

 MDMA was originally developed in Germany.
-Today ecstasy is generally made in illegal laboratories, which means the person taking it has no idea if the dose will be strong or weak, or even if it will contain any MDMA at all.
+Today, ecstasy is generally made in illegal laboratories, which means the person taking it has no idea if the dose will be strong or weak, or even if it will contain any MDMA at all.

-How ecstasy works
+How ecstasy (MDMA) works

 As a nervous system stimulant, ecstasy works by prompting the brain to initiate this 'fight or flight' response and the user feels refreshed by a burst of energy.

-Common effects of ecstasy
+Risks of ecstasy (MDMA)